Andriy125/Task_tests/Smart Business/task 1/Readme.md

 # SportWP Project

-This repository contains SQL scripts for the SportWP project, which is a sports web portal.
+This repository contains SQL scripts for implementing a database for a sports web portal.
-In the file "1.
+The file "1.
 Development and implementation of a database for a sports web portal.docx" you will find the requirements for the project.

 The project consists of three main SQL scripts: